puppetlabs/puppet-docs/source/upgrade/index.md

 The Puppet 3.x to 4.x jump is a bit different than previous versions because, as we mentioned above, the packaging and file system layout have changed a bit.
 There's now the same Ruby stack and library dependencies for both Open Source Puppet and Puppet Enterprise, and it's all contained inside one package that installs itself into `/opt/puppetlabs`, out of the way of your OS libraries.
 On Unix and Linux systems, configuration files now live under `/etc/puppetlabs` and we make symlinks for the binaries into `/usr/local/bin` so scripts and CLI interactions might need adjustment.
 On Windows, we've been using this all-in-one methodology since the start, so nothing special should be needed.

 All of this works out really nicely, but there's a bit of jump to get everything moved over.
 So, we did what any self-respecting devops organization would do: we automated it.
-There's a really slick module: `puppetlabs-puppet_agent`,  which works with both PE and open-source agents, and when applied to a 3.x node, will take care of the details: moving SSL certificates and keys, dropping in new config files while preserving local customizations, and upgrading the packages themselves.
+There's a really slick module, `puppetlabs-puppet_agent`,  which works with both PE and open-source agents, and when applied to a 3.x node, will take care of the details: moving SSL certificates and keys, dropping in new config files while preserving local customizations, and upgrading the packages themselves.

 * You can check out the module documentation on the Forge https://forge.puppet.com/puppetlabs/puppet_agent
 * There's Puppet Enterprise-specific instructions for assigning and configuring the class onto your nodes here: https://docs.puppet.com/pe/latest/install_upgrading_agents.html#upgrade-agents-using-the-puppetagent-module